viscous-236/SilentSpiral/Readme.md

 ## Troubleshooting

-### Git Bash terminal crash on Windows

-If VS Code shows:

-`console device allocation failure - too many consoles in use, max consoles is 32`

-Do this:

-1. Close VS Code completely.
-2. End all `bash.exe`, `git-bash.exe`, and `mintty.exe` processes in Task Manager.
-3. Reopen VS Code and switch default terminal profile to PowerShell.
-4. If needed, restart Windows once to clear orphaned console handles.

-### First `/analyze` request is slow
+### First `/analyze` can be slow

-The NLP model is warmed up at startup, but initial cold boots can still be heavy on lower-resource machines.
+- The model is warmed at startup, but cold boots can still take time on low-resource machines.

-### Mobile cannot reach backend from phone
+### Phone cannot reach backend

-Set `EXPO_PUBLIC_API_BASE_URL` in `mobile/.env.local` to your machine LAN IP and ensure backend is listening on `0.0.0.0:8000`.
+- Use `EXPO_PUBLIC_API_BASE_URL` with your LAN IP.
+- Ensure backend runs on `0.0.0.0:8000`.
+- Ensure phone and laptop are on the same Wi-Fi network.

+### Missing API keys

+- Missing `GROQ_API_KEY` and `HUGGINGFACE_API_TOKEN` can cause graceful fallback or route errors depending on endpoint.

+## Roadmap Reference

+Planning and feature roadmap live in `silent_spiral_plan.md`.

 ## Safety Disclaimer

-Silent Spiral is not a medical device and does not provide diagnosis, treatment, or crisis intervention.
+Silent Spiral is not a medical product.
 If someone is in immediate danger, contact local emergency or crisis services right away.